shubham1o1/django-rest-framework/notes/1WhatIsAnApi.md

         return JsonResponse(data)

         # return JsonResponse(data, safe =false)
-        # to pass something other than json data
+        # to pass something other than json data like list
     ```
 - Here we have imported the JsonResponse
 - test_view() takes request argument and return a Json data.
 Which is possible due to built in JsonResponse module in *django.http*